Lifetime ISAs explained: get a 25% bonus

 It means if you can’t use it for house buying, you’ll either have to pay the penalty (there are also calls for this to be removed – fingers crossed), or keep it saved until you reach 60 – which might not be possible.

 When it comes to retirement, I’d make sure you’re getting all the free cash you can from your employer before adding to a LISA.
-And if you’re a higher rate tax payer, I’d also focus on getting the 40% tax relief.
+And if you’re a higher-rate taxpayer, I’d also focus on getting the 40% tax relief.

 But it could be that having a LISA as well as a pension for further contributions is no bad thing as it gives you a little more flexibility on when and how you access your cash once you quit work.

-Cash vs Stocks & Shares Lifetime ISAs
+Cash Lifetime ISAs vs Stocks & Shares Lifetime ISAs

 Broadly you’ll want to go for a Cash LISA when you’re saving for your first home.
 This is because you’ll likely be saving every penny you can to boost your deposit, so you won’t want to risk a market fall reducing your balance just before you buy.